 Consciousness conference opens with free ‘expo’ on mysteries of the mind

-An opportunity to explore fascinating aspects of human consciousness is on offer at a free one-day ‘expo’ curated by Sussex scientists at Brighton’s Corn Exchange on 30 June.
+An opportunity to explore fascinating aspects of human consciousness is on offer at a free one-day ‘expo’ curated by University of Sussex scientists at Brighton’s Corn Exchange on 30 June.

-State of Mind, the brainchild of the Sackler Centre for Consciousness Science, will showcase mind-bending visual illusions and virtual-reality environments, neuroscience-inspired interactive art exhibits, together with talks and demonstrations by scientists, technologists and artists currently investigating the biology of consciousness.
+State of Mind, the brainchild of the Sackler Centre for the Consciousness Science, will showcase mind-bending visual illusions, virtual reality environments and neuroscience-inspired interactive art exhibits, together with talks and demonstrations by scientists, technologists and artists currently investigating the biology of consciousness.

-The event opens the 16th meeting of the Association for the Scientific Study of Consciousness (ASSC16), a global conference at the Brighton Dome and Corn Exchange from 2-6 July - attracting more than 400 top academics and researchers in the fields of neuroscience, psychology, philosophy and consciousness research.
+The event opens the 16th meeting of the Association for the Scientific Study of Consciousness (ASSC16), a global conference attracting more than 400 top academics and researchers in the fields of neuroscience, psychology, philosophy and consciousness research.

 The exhibitors includes a number of Sussex scientists:

 - Synaesthesia expert Dr Jamie Ward will demonstrate how to substitute your sense of vision with an auditory description of the world.